vfarcic/devops26/manuscript/17-progressive-delivery.md

 Please select *Dashboards* from the left-hand menu, click the *Manage* button, and select *Istio Canary*,

 The dashboard is in front of us, and I'll leave you to explore it.
 But, before I go, please note that to visualize the process, you should make yet another change to the source code, push it to GitHub, and wait until the pipeline-initiated canary deployment starts.
-From there on, please select `jx-staging` as the *namespace*, choose `jx-go-demo-6-primary` as *primary* and `jx-go-demo-6` as *canary*.
+From there on, please select `jx-staging` as the *namespace*, choose `jx-progressive-primary` as *primary* and `jx-progressive` as *canary*.
 Now you should be able to visualize the process.

 ![Figure 17-9: The dashboard with visualizations related to canary deployments](images/ch17/canary-grafana.png)